 I created this site since friends kept asking for my advice on which credit card to get.
 It seemed easier to just write it all down!

 Unless otherwise stated, my advice is for people with good credit that are able to pay off their entire credit card balance each month.
 For those that are looking to improve their credit, consider the Orchard Bank Secured Mastercard.
-For those looking to carry a balance, let me refer you here.

 You also accept that my advice is provided as a courtesy and you agree to do your own research.
 Applying for credit can have a negative effect on your credit score (see below).
 Also, credit card bonus offers change rapidly — while I try to keep this site up to date, you must check the credit card company’s website for the latest rules before you apply.